Komorní Lhotka: Economy

-Since 1860 Kamenná Lhotka has been known for its minor spa, using herbal baths for treating problems with back and cervical vertebrae.
+Since 1860, Komorní Lhotka has been known for its minor spa, using herbal baths for treating problems with back and cervical vertebrae.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 There are two church buildings in the municipality.
 The Lutheran church was built in 1782.
 The Catholic Church of the Divine Heart of the Lord was built in 1885 for summer visitors.

+The historic centre of the village is protected as a village monument zone.
+There are preserved wooden houses from the 19th century in the local folk architecture.